lucapette/web/main/content/writing/they-are-called-streaming-data-pipelines-right.md

 cat /dev/kafka/cluster1/topics/books | grep [.word_count > 20_000]
 ```

-By the time I had a working compiler and was finally ready to run my pipelines, I
+By the time I had a working compiler and was ready to run my pipelines, I
 realized there's a second powerful idea hiding in play sight here: a virtual
 filesystem.
 In UNIX, everything is a file.
 In TypeStream, everything is a data
 stream.
+The core of the metaphor doesn't work without a filesystem.

 Addressing data sources as filesystem paths felt really so natural I didn't
-realize its profound implications until my brain started annoying me with
+immediately realize its profound implications.
-questions about how to sabotage TypeStream core ideas.
-I wanted to find some
-pipeline where the "UNIX metaphor" just breaks really badly.
-This is precisely
-how I discovered that the virtual filesystem was so natural, it didn't need
-explaining.

 For example, how would you expect to address a postgres table?
 Does
 `/dev/postgres/db1/tables/customers` look reasonable?
 I think it does.
 When I
 pitch TypeStream to backend developers or data engineers, this is completely
 obvious for them.
+There are no questions about the general idea of how a "data
+mesh filesystem" should look like.

 What's maybe a little harder to see is how well the virtual filesystem pairs
 with typical data operations and what makes this obvious idea more profound than